utcs356/sp25/_pages/4_congestion_flow_control.md

 To get the skeleton code, clone the [git repository](https://github.com/utcs356/assignment4.git) and create a private repository as in A1.
 (Refer to A1 setup.)

 #### Overview
 In this assignment, you will be writing the sending and receiving transport-level code for implementing a simple reliable data transfer protocol.
-Your transport layer must ensure reliable transmission of packet even when there are packet corruptions and losses.To simplify the process of implementation and testing, your code will be run in a network simulation environment unlike previous assignments.
+Your transport layer must ensure reliable transmission of packet even when there are packet corruptions and losses.
+To simplify the process of implementation and testing, your code will be run in a network simulation environment unlike previous assignments.
 The network simulator is included in the provided skeleton code, and you should NOT modify it.

 ### Part 1: Stop and Wait
 In the assignment directory, copy your skeleton code by typing `$ cp skeleton.py part1.py`.
 Please write your part 1 code to `part1.py`.
 Please read the comments in the source code in `BASIC DATA STRUCTURES` and `STUDENT-CALLABLE FUNCTIONS` before implementation.